EvotecIT/PSEventViewer/README.md

 ### Example for -RecordID (added in 0.51)

-There is a huge difference if you ask for `-RecordID` in `FilterXML` a and when you do post-processing of it via Where { }.
+There is a big difference if you ask for `-RecordID` in `FilterXML` a and when you do post-processing of it via Where { }.
 And by the huge difference I mean a really huge one.
-Depending on amount of Event ID's stored a that you query for... it may take minutes or even hours to get a single RecordID.
-Since -FilterHashTable doesn't allow `RecordID` as parameter, nor `Get-WinEvent` doesn't have the `-RecordID` directly ... one has to use `FilterXML`, which as you can see below speed up the search from `6+ minutes to 141 milliseconds`.
+Depending on the amount of Event ID's stored a that you query for... it may take minutes or even hours to get a single RecordID.
+Since -FilterHashTable doesn't allow `RecordID` as parameter, nor `Get-WinEvent` doesn't have the `-RecordID` directly ... one has to use `FilterXML`.
+This, as you can see below, speed up the search from `6+ minutes to 141 milliseconds`.

 ```powershell
 Clear-Host